-Female (Figure 52) and male (Figure 56) growth profiles show strong signals in the data to estimate $L{\infty}$ , k, and length CV at maximum age.
+Female (Figures 50 to 52) and male (Figures 53 to 55) growth profiles show strong signals in the data to estimate $L{\infty}$ , k, and length CV at maximum age.
 Lengths and ages are the primary data supporting $L{\infty}$ values similar to the externally estimated values for each sex, but k values higher than the externally estimated values.
-A more realistic profile that maintains the negative correlation between $L{\infty}$ and k showing show similar behavior as the two separate profiles (Figure 54).
+A more realistic profile that maintains the negative correlation between $L{\infty}$ and k showing show similar behavior as the two separate profiles (Figures 56 and 57).
 Changing either value affects stock scale, though relative stock status seems robust over a wide range of values.
-The profile over the length variability at maximum age also has a distinct influence on stocks scale, but relative stock status is again robust to most values (Figure 55).
+The profile over the length variability at maximum age also has a distinct influence on stocks scale, but relative stock status is again robust to most values (Figure 52).
 The female length CV at the oldest age had the biggest influence on stock status as the CV got higher, though still a small affect compared to the uncertainty in the model.
 Overall, the influence of growth values seems to make the population stock status increase slightly.